Vincenzo Montella: Loan to Fulham

-Montella quickly became popular with the Fulham fans and showed his gratitude for making him feel at home at Craven Cottage.
+Montella quickly became popular with the Fulham fans, and showed his gratitude for making him feel at home at Craven Cottage.
 However, he hardly started under manager Chris Coleman, despite several public pleas.
-After manager Chris Coleman's sacking, Montella only started twice under replacement manager Lawrie Sanchez.
-Montella hinted that he would like to return to Roma after the end of the 2006–07 season.
+After Coleman's sacking, Montella only started twice under his replacement Lawrie Sanchez.
+Montella hinted that he would like to return to Roma, after the end of the 2006–07 season.
 The loan was terminated by Sanchez on 8 May 2007, a week before its natural expiration.

 Loan to Sampdoria and return

 He was loaned to Sampdoria for the 2007–08 season.
-Bruno Conti brought Montella back to Roma in 2008–09, after Mancini had departed Roma to join Internazionale.
+Bruno Conti brought Montella back to Roma in 2008–09, after Mancini had departed Roma to join Inter Milan.
 Montella took number 23 when he came back; Mirko Vučinić held on the number 9 shirt which was formerly Montella's, and Montella took the number 23 shirt, formerly of Vučinić.

 Montella was only able to make substitute appearances for Roma in the 2008–09 season.
 He played his last game on 16 May 2009.

-On 2 July 2009, Montella announced his retirement from professional football as a player.
+On 2 July 2009, Montella announced his retirement from professional football.